art-suite/art-suite-foundations/packages/@art-suite/chained-test/README.md

 # ArtSuite/ChainedTest

+> Chained-Test is a Jest/MochaJS extension for breaking up large tests into sequences of smaller tests

 Smaller tests are easier to write, maintain, and use to ensure code correctness.
 ChainedTest lets you break up large tests into a sequences of small tests.
-This is particularly helpful for **integration tests**, **user-story tests**, and any tests with **more than one asynchronous step**.
+This is particularly helpful for **user-story tests**, **integration tests**, and any test with **more than one asynchronous step**.

 # Benefits